 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let~$C_k=\max\{C,41c_{1/5}^{-1}k\}$, where~$C$ is the constant given by Lemma~\ref{lem:deg_into_cls} and $c_{1/5}$~is the constant given by Lemma~\ref{lem:chernoff} for~$\epsilon=1/5$.
 Let~$p=p(n)$ be as in the statement of the theorem and let~$G=G(n,p)$.
 Below, we tacitly assume that~$n$ is large enough whenever necessary.

-We start by observing that with high probability $G$ contains a vertex of nonzero degree congruent to~$0\pmod*k$, and hence $\chi'_k(G)\geq k$ holds a.a.s.\ regardless of the parity of~$k$.
-We prove below that, for even~$k$ and odd~$n$, we have $\chi'_k(G)\geq k+1$ with high probability.
-In what follows, we divide the proof according to the parity of~\(k\).
+We start by observing that $\chi'_k(G)\geq k$ holds a.a.s.\ regardless of the parity of~$k$.
+Indeed, owing to our hypothesis on~$p$, Lemma~\ref{lem:bal_deg_cls} tells us that \(n_k(G(n,p))\geq n/2k\) with probability at least \(1 - o(1/n)\).
+Noting that~$G$ a.a.s.\ has no isolated vertices, we deduce that~$G$ a.a.s.\ has a vertex~$v$ of nonzero degree with $\deg_G(v)\equiv0\pmod*k$.
+It is clear that such a vertex~$v$ forces $\chi'_k(G)\geq k$, regardless of the parity of~$k$.
+We also have to prove that, for even~$k$ and odd~$n$, we a.a.s.\ have $\chi'_k(G)\geq k+1$.
+This is done below.